Skip to main content

 Canvas allows you to expand the borders of your image using the extend background feature.

-1. Open the More tools menu
+1. Open the Tools menu

 2. Select Extend background.